-The General Part of each Model describes

-- the inspiring principles and operating procedures relating to the updating of the Model itself, - 2. the distinctive features of the body responsible for supervising its functioning and its observance pursuant to art.
-6 of Legislative Decree no. 231/2001, - the disciplinary system defined by the Company, - 4. information and training methods.
+The General Part of each Model describes i) the inspiring principles and operating procedures relating to the updating of the Model itself, ii) the distinctive features of the body responsible for supervising its functioning and its observance pursuant to art.
+6 of Legislative Decree no. 231/2001, iii) the disciplinary system defined by the Company, iv) information and training methods.